philippinespire/pire_cssl_data_processing/scripts/popgen_analyses/README.md

 This directory has useful scripts & code to run any "standard" population genetic analyses with VCF files created from CSSL data.
 README has instructions for installing/loading any required programs on Wahab.
 Directory contains stand-alone R & slurm scripts for downstream visualization/analyses.

+### Scripts:

+* **ADMIXTURE.md:** Code for running ADMIXTURE on Wahab.
+Instructions for installing ADMIXTURE are below.
+* **diversity.R:** Script for calculating Ho, He & Fst (pairwise & per locus), either on Wahab or local computer.
+* **LD_pruning.md:** Code for removing loci in linkage disequilibrium with PLINK.
+Instructions for installing PLINK are below.
+* **PCA.md:** Code for calculating eigenvectors & eigenvalues with PLINK.
+Instructions for installing PLINK are below.
+* **pop_structure.R:** Script for visualizing PCA & ADMIXTURE results.

 ---

 ## Installing PLINK